-We found out African Pygmy Hedgehogs are nocturnal so they come out at night and it’s at this time they could become noisy.
+We found out hedgehogs are nocturnal so they come out at night and it’s at this time they could become noisy.
 So my daughter did some investigations into the noises they could make at night.

-Are African Pygmy Hedgehogs noisy at night?
-African Pygmy Hedgehogs are noisy at night as they explore their cages and when they exercise on their running wheels, especially if the wheels are not silent running varieties.
+Are hedgehogs noisy at night?
+Hedgehogs are noisy at night as they explore their cages and when they exercise on their running wheels, especially if the wheels are not silent running varieties.
 They are noisy when they eat, as the dry cat biscuits are hard and need to be broken down by chomping on them.

 Let’s take a look in detail at each of the noises they can make, in the following parts of the article.